czech-radio/.github/profile/README.md

-# Czech Radio Analytical Department
+# Czech Radio Strategic Development Department

 We create software and methodology to analyze a radio broadcast.